ACECentre/aac-touchguides/README.md

 This is a hardware, not a software repository.
 I've included for most touch guides a dxf file that can be used to manufacture the touch guide using a CNC machine.
 For some, I've also included an stl file and an image.
 It is normally clear which device the touch guide is for by the folder name.

 These touch guides have been designed to be manufactured on a CNC machine.
-We would typically use 2mm thick PET_G material for its durability and better chemcial resistance.
+We would typically use 2mm thick PET-G material for its durability and better chemcial resistance.
 We find it to be very scratch resistant.
 Typically, a chamfer would be added to the edge of each key at 45 degrees to remove the edge, typically to a depth of almost half the material thickness.

 The dxf files can be used to laser cut a touch guide in alternative materials, such as acrylic.
 Laser cutting of plastics does produced a cleaner, almost polished edge, but you cannot chamfer the edges to reduce their sharpness.